-The Convention and Event Services Department is responsible for the management of the Arlington Convention Center and the Arlington Community Center.
-The City contracts with the Arlington Convention and Visitors Bureau for the overall marketing of the City of Arlington.
+The Convention and Event Services Department is responsible for the management of the Arlington Convention Center.
+The City contracts with the Arlington Convention and Visitors Bureau for the tourism marketing of the City of Arlington.

 WATER FACILITIES

 Water Treatment Facilities